 * Valerie Belsey, Discovering Green Lanes, 2001

-Here are views from the banks of a green lane above Shaldon, on Butterfly Lane – the same lane as the image at the top of this post, but taken a little higher and later.
+Here is a view from the banks of a green lane above Shaldon, on Butterfly Lane – the same lane as the image at the top of this post, but taken a little higher and later.
 (Click on the image for a larger view.)

 Another green lane walk, this time above Dawlish, and these images show paths crossing hillsides offering timeless views of rolling Devon landscapes not visible from the roadside: